Codust-SIR/Codust-Tutorial/docs/git-and-github/github-workflow.md

 git remote add upstream git@github.com:Codust-SIR/learn-fork.git
 ```

-Notice that the url points to `Codust-SIR` repository, not any repository associated with our GitHub account.
+Notice that the url points to `Codedust-SIR` repository, not any repository associated with our GitHub account.
 Once the upstream is set, we can run git pull upstream master to get the latest code from the original repo, and then we can run git push origin master to update our forked copy with the latest code.

 The git pull command is actually a combination of two commands git fetch + git merge.
 If you notice that a remote repository has new branches, you can use the git fetch command to retrieve them and see them using git branch -a.
 For more on pulling, fetching, and merging, check out this Stack Overflow question.